cname87/pp-cloudbuild/docs/dates.md

 ## A note on OpenApi validation checking

-The body of a request sent from the front end is checked when it reaches the backend, i.e. the body is serialized before it is checked against the OpenApi request specification.
+The body of a request sent from the front end is checked when it reaches the backend, i.e. a date in the body is serialized before it is checked against the OpenApi request specification.

 The body of a response sent from the backend is checked before it is serialized by the res.json() method.
-Therefore the OpenAPi specification refers to the pre-serialized body object.
+Therefore the OpenAPi specification refers to the pre-serialized body object when sending from the backend.

 ## Sending a date from the frontend in a Request body